Editor's note: This story has been updated to reflect changes for the 2018 State Fair of Texas.

 It's imperative to stay hydrated at the State Fair, and luckily several booths get that it shouldn't cost an entire sheet of tickets to do so.
 The Continental Daughters of the American Revolution House (D.A.R.
 House), located right by the front entrance gate, sells water and soda for $1.
 The history lesson comes free.

 Soda Refill Stations, like the one pictured above, are located throughout the fairgrounds, and if you look closely, they offer another deal: 2-coupon or $1 water.
-We know of at least four — one outside the Centennial Building by the big fountain, another on Nimitz Dr. near the pig races at Pan American Arena, another near the neon Big Tex sign by the lake with swan boats and one by the Old Mill Inn — but there may be more, so keep your eyes peeled.
+We know of at least five — one outside the Centennial Building by the big fountain, another on Nimitz Circle near the dog shows at Pan American Arena, another near the neon Big Tex sign by the lake with swan boats, one by the Old Mill Inn and one on MLK Jr. Boulevard as you exit the Funway — but there may be more, so keep your eyes peeled.

 Stop by the Icehouse on the Midway or the Beer Barn at Cotton Bowl Plaza for 2 coupon or $1 water, as well.
 (More on that below.)

 Let's say you only have cash or a credit card and don't feel like exchanging for tickets.
 Duck into the Go Texan Pavilion where the Pioneer Brand convenience store sells $1 bottled water.

 Pro tip: You can bring your own food and drink to the fair, as long as it's not alcohol, metal knives or in glass.
 You can even bring a cooler to keep it chilled!

 Beer for $3

 Perhaps you want to refresh with a cold beer.
 Folks looking for the bare necessities can grab a domestic brew for six coupons (that's only $3) at the Icehouse on the Midway.
 It's near the base of the Fast Trax super slide on what's technically called the Fun Way.
-The deal applies to all beers, including Coors Original, Coors Light, Miller Lite, Lone Star, Shiner Bock, and Pabst Blue Ribbon, throughout the fair.
+The deal applies to all beers, including Coors Original, Miller Lite, Shiner Bock, and three craft beers from Plano's Unlawful Assembly Brewing Co.
+(Peacemonger Pilsner, Public Dissent Pale Ale, and Idol Time fruited wheat) throughout the fair.

 Food for less than half price